bennyp85/sit320-advanced-algorithms/module 5/lesson-review.md

 - Discussion of interactions with the Unit Chair, Tutors, and Peers, research done, and interactions with ChatGPT.
 - Mistake on slide 163 of the lecture notes.
 After the puppy is marked as Finish:5 -> New York Times is marked as Start:7 **Missing Start:6**.
+- The example Graph given in the code for Task 3 had cycles.
+This produced an error when trying to find the SCCs.
+I had to modify the code to remove the cycles.

 ## Conclusion